 More of the same

 First, you get a very brief description of the product and its price.
 If you click on “More info,” you get a more complete description and an image of the product.
 You can visit this area and poke around without apprehension.
 You won’t be “tricked” into committing to a purchase without knowing it.
 If you do order, the place where you enter personal information is secure..

 This section of the Web site requires a password for entry.
 Subscribers to The Valuator can download a spreadsheet that is sortable and access other information.
 Subscribers to StockAlerts get lists of stocks that have triggered various alert systems (they can get both “up” and “down” alerts).

-This is a discussion of volatility-based stop losses.
+This is a discussion of stop losses, volatility, and volatility-based stop losses.

 Scans thousands of stocks for various “setup” patterns that often precede a price increase (surge) or decline.
 These lists identify the stocks and the type of alert each is generating.
 The purpose of the alerts is to enable you to build “watch lists” of stocks ready for a price surge.
 A “setup” is a chart pattern that often culminates in a price surge.
 These illustrations should be of interest to most visitors to this site, even if they have no interest in subscribing to StockAlerts.
 It helps a person avoid non-performing “empty slots” in the portfolio.
 The idea is to fill those slots with stocks from the “watch list” when they start to make their move.
 Daily alerts are posted for subscribers.
 Use the “Stock Alerts” link for a description of what triggers each alert (Gaps, Bollinger Band Squeezes, etc.).
 The descriptions are near the bottom of that page.